 On Training Targets for Deep Learning Approaches to Clean Speech Magnitude Spectrum Estimation

-The estimation of the clean speech short-time magnitude spectrum (MS) is key for speech enhancement and separation.
+Estimation of the clean speech short-time magnitude spectrum (MS) is key for speech enhancement and separation.
 Moreover, an automatic speech recognition (ASR) system that employs a front-end relies on clean speech MS estimation to remain robust.
-Training targets for deep learning approaches to clean speech MS estimation fall into three main categories: computational auditory scene analysis (CASA), MS, and minimum mean-square error (MMSE) training targets.
-In this study, we aim to determine which training target produces enhanced/separated speech at the highest quality and intelligibility, and which is most suitable as a front-end for robust ASR.
-The training targets were evaluated using a temporal convolutional network (TCN) on the DEMAND Voice Bank and Deep Xi datasets---which include real-world non-stationary and coloured noise sources at multiple SNR levels.
-Seven objective measures were used, including the word error rate (WER) of the Deep Speech ASR system.
-We find that MMSE training targets produce the highest objective quality scores.
-We also find that CASA training targets, in particular the ideal ratio mask (IRM), produce the highest intelligibility scores and perform best as a front-end for robust ASR.
+Training targets for deep learning approaches to clean speech MS estimation fall into three categories: computational auditory scene analysis (CASA), MS, and minimum mean-square error (MMSE) estimator training targets.
+The choice of training target can have a significant impact on speech enhancement/separation and robust ASR performance.
+Motivated by this, we find which training target produces enhanced/separated speech at the highest quality and intelligibility, and which is best for an ASR front-end.
+Three different deep neural network (DNN) types and two datasets that include real-world non-stationary and coloured noise sources at multiple SNR levels were used for evaluation.
+Ten objective measures were employed, including the word error rate (WER) of the Deep Speech ASR system.
+We find that training targets that estimate the a priori signal-to-noise ratio (SNR) for MMSE estimators produce the highest objective quality scores.
+Moreover, we find that the gain of MMSE estimators and the ideal amplitude mask (IAM) produce the highest objective intelligibility scores and are most suitable for an ASR front-end.